MarioVieilledent/js-framework-comparison/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/MarioVieilledent/js-framework-comparison)

 Comparison of size of
-1. Builded apps and minified JS
+1. Built apps and minified JS
 2. Size of development folders

 For some of the most used Javascript Framework.